batsykods/LinearRegressionEngine/README.md

 # Linear Regression Engine in C++

-A machine learning engine built completely from scratch using C++.
+A machine learning engine built completely  using C++.

 ## Features